-- (a) The continuing airworthiness management organisation shall provide a continuing airworthiness management exposition containing the following information: - 1. a statement signed by the accountable manager to confirm that the organisation will work in accordance with this Regulation and the exposition at all times, and; - 2. the organisation's scope of work, and; - 3. the title(s) and name(s) of person(s) referred to in points M.A.706(a), M.A.706(c), M.A.706(d) and M.A.706(i); - 4. an organisation chart showing associated chains of responsibility between all the person(s) referred to in points M.A.706(a), M.A.706(c), M.A.706(d) and M.A.706(i); - 5. a list of the airworthiness staff referred to in point M.A.707, specifying, where applicable, the staff authorised to issue permits to fly in accordance with point M.A.711(c); - 6. a general description and location of the facilities, and; - 7. procedures specifying how the continuing airworthiness management organisation ensures compliance with this Regulation, and; - 8. the continuing airworthiness management exposition amendment procedures, and; - 9. the list of approved aircraft maintenance programmes, or, for aircraft not used by licenced air carriers, the list of "generic" and "baseline" maintenance programmes. - (b) The continuing airworthiness management exposition and its amendments shall be approved by the CAA. - (c) Notwithstanding paragraph (b), minor amendments to the exposition may be approved indirectly through an indirect approval procedure.
+- (a) The continuing airworthiness management organisation shall provide a continuing airworthiness management exposition containing the following information: - 1. a statement signed by the accountable manager to confirm that the organisation will at all times work in accordance with this Regulation and MCAR-ML, as applicable; - 2. the organisation's scope of work, and; - 3. the title(s) and name(s) of person(s) referred to in points M.A.706(a), M.A.706(c), M.A.706(d) and M.A.706(i), and; - 4. an organisation chart showing associated chains of responsibility between all the person(s) referred to in points M.A.706(a), M.A.706(c), M.A.706(d) and M.A.706(i), and; - 5. a list of the airworthiness staff referred to in point M.A.707, specifying, where applicable, the staff authorised to issue permits to fly in accordance with point M.A.711(c), and;

+- 6. a general description and location of the facilities, and: - 7. the procedures specifying how the organisation ensures compliance with this Regulation and MCAR-ML, as applicable and; - 8. the continuing airworthiness management exposition amendment procedures, and; - 9. the list of approved aircraft maintenance programmes, or, for aircraft not used by licenced air carriers, the list of "generic" and "baseline" maintenance programmes. - (b) The continuing airworthiness management exposition and its amendments shall be approved by the CAA. - (c) Notwithstanding point (b), minor amendments to the exposition may be approved indirectly through an indirect approval procedure.
 The indirect approval procedure shall define the minor amendment eligible, be established by the continuing airworthiness management organisation as part of the exposition and be approved by the CAA.